zjuchenyuan/dockerized_fuzzing/aflfast/README.md

 echo 0 | sudo tee /proc/sys/kernel/randomize_va_space
 ```

+Note:

+Although not all configuration are required by this fuzzer, we provide these command in a uniform manner for consistency between different fuzzers.

+These commands may impair your system security (turning off ASLR), but not a big problem since fuzzing experiments are normally conducted in dedicated machines.

+Instead of `echo core > /proc/sys/kernel/core_pattern` given by many fuzzers which still generate a core dump file when crash happens,
+here we disable core dump file generation to reduce I/O pressure during fuzzing.
+[Ref](http://man7.org/linux/man-pages/man5/core.5.html).

 ### Step2: Compile target programs

 Since AFLFast is based on AFL, this step is equal to [AFL Guidance](https://hub.docker.com/r/zjuchenyuan/afl).

+Download the source code, compile using `afl-gcc`.

 ```
 wget https://sourceforge.net/projects/mp3gain/files/mp3gain/1.6.2/mp3gain-1_6_2-src.zip/download -O mp3gain-1_6_2-src.zip